-Is it possible to completely change one word in the English language?
-If so, we might substitute the word, "Utah," for "Outdoor."
-Aren't they basically synonymous?
-Let's do something exciting Utah today.
-Okay, it doesn't quite work, but close.
-You see, Utah is the premier outdoor destination for so many amazing activities.
+Utah is the premier outdoor destination for so many amazing activities.
 If you're thinking of hiking or backpacking, Utah has countless options.
-For starters, one could spend years exploring all of the nooks and crannies of just one of Utah's five national parks, seven national monuments, five national forests, 43 state parks, and 22.8 million acres of public lands, which represents approximately 42 percent of the state of Utah.
-These lands range from snowcapped mountains of remote mountain ranges, to wild rivers, and colorful redrock canyons, which crisscross the southern half of the state.
+For starters, one could spend years exploring all of the nooks and crannies of just one of Utah's five national parks, seven national monuments, five national forests, 43 state parks, and 22.8 million acres of public lands, representing almost 42 percent of the state of Utah.
+These lands range from snowcapped mountains of remote mountain ranges to wild rivers and colorful redrock canyons, crisscrossing the southern half of the state.
 Now, that's a lot of great outdoors and outdoor adventures ripe for the picking!

 If you're interested in climbing, Utah is a landscape of renowned climbing opportunities.
-From the towering cliffs of Zion National Park and the Virgin River Gorge, to the red rock canyons and gorges in Southeastern Utah near Moab, to the canyons and mountains of the Wasatch and Uinta Mountain Ranges, Utah has many climbs for climbers of all ability levels.
+From the towering cliffs of Zion National Park and the splitter cracks of Indian Creek, to the impeccable granite in Little Cottonwood Canyon, Utah has a tremendous diversity of areas to choose from.

 Utah's rivers and lakes offer some of the most incredible rafting, kayaking, and boating in the country.
-From rivers that have carved impossible gorges, to the majesty of Lake Powell, although Utah is the second driest national in the country, our water is the most scenic.
+From rivers that have carved impossible gorges, to the majesty of Lake Powell.
+Although Utah is the second driest state in the country, we are overflowing with recreational options.

 In short, Utah is synonymous with the great outdoors!